Canterbury: Landmarks

+The 17th century, double jettied, half-timbered Crooked House bookshop operated by the Catching Lives homelessness charity at the end of Palace Street, opposite Kings School is frequently photographed for its quirky, slanted appearance.
 Canterbury Roman Museum houses an in situ mosaic pavement dating from around 300 AD.
 Other surviving Roman structures in the city include Queningate, a blocked gate in the city wall, and the Dane John Mound, once part of a Roman cemetery.
 The Dane John Gardens were built beside the mound in the 18th century, and a memorial placed on the mound's summit.
-There was a windmill on the mound between 1731 and 1839.